peterchettiar/LLMZoomcamp_2024/Module-3-vector-databases/README.md

 ### Vector Search

-Vector search is a method of finding similar items in a dataset by comparing their vector representations (a.k.a vector embeddings, which will be discussed in the next section).
+Vector search is a method of finding similar items in a dataset by comparing their vector representations (a.k.a `vector embeddings`, which will be discussed in the next section).
 Unlike traditional keyword-based search, which relies on exact matches, vector search uses mathematical representations of data to find items that are similar in meaning or context.
 This is a high-level summary and we will look a little deeper into this topic but at this stage I think it would be prudent to make a comparison between `vector search` and `vector database`.
 Essentially they refer to the same thing, a process for converting unstructured data into `vector embeddings` and storing them as well as indexing the numeric representations for fast retrieval, but I guess the context in which the terms are used could be different.
 Hence, please find the following differences:

 | Aspect | Vector Search | Vector Database |
 |--------|---------------|-----------------|